hansnans/eg-pyms-lan/eg_pms2_lan/README.md

 | enable <plug>    | enable the given plug                  |
 | disable <plug>   | disable the given plug                 |
 | status           | print the current status of all plugs  |

+## Thanks
+A big thanks to zdazzy for reverse-engeneering the communication.